 The Lloyds Building and other projects

-We missed that completely, didn't we?
-Yes, one of the biggest projects that the company did, probably one of the biggest ones ever in Norfolk that have been done, was the internal steelwork for the Lloyds Building in London.
+One of the biggest projects that the company did, probably one of the biggest ones ever in Norfolk that have been done, was the internal steelwork for the Lloyds Building in London.
 That all had to be welded to a very high specification indeed – the main vertical tubes in the inside of the building… our directors went to British Steel in Corby to order the tube, which was something like twelve inches diameter; two inch wall thickness- and they really were a bit shocked insofar that British Steel were not that interested.

 Anyway, eventually the steel was bought.
 Then we had to have girders which had to be a special grade of steel – I think it was BS5350 50D – with a high impact steel.
 This was really for the big brackets.
 All the welders had to be tested and then they were then coded, because the welding was a key aspect of it.
 Early on we had terrible trouble in meeting the welding standards, but eventually we got there, and we were told by the people who finally did the inspection, that the work was worthy of a nuclear power station.
 They might be glad of it now, but I think those welders have now all retired.
 There was a lot of documentation to be done on that job and in fact I looked after the storing of those documents.

 Apart from the steelwork for the Lloyds Building, again through Anglian Building Products at Lenwade, we were responsible for producing the moulds for the terraces of Twickenham Rugby Ground and both the racecourse new stands at Newmarket.
 We did the balustrades for the Ramada Hotel at Brighton, just before the Labour Party Conference was due to be done there, and I think that’s just about all I can remember at the moment.